Epsilon Theorems in Intermediate Logics: -Calculi for Intermediate Logics

-We would like to compare intermediate predicate logics $\ql{\Lo}$ to the \et-calculus~$\etl{\Lo}$ of their propositional fragment~$\pl{\Lo}$.
-Since the language of $\etl{\pl{\Lo}}$ does not contain quantifiers, we must define a translation of first-order formulas that do contain them into the language of the \et-calculus.
+We are interested in the relationships between intermediate predicate logics $\ql{\Lo} + \Ax$ and the \et-calculus~$\etl{\Lo}$ of their propositional fragment~$\pl{\Lo}$.
+Since the language of $\etl{\pl{\Lo}}$ does not contain quantifiers, we must define a translation of predicate formulas that do contain them into the language of the \et-calculus.

 \begin{defn} The \emph{$\et$-translation}~$A^\et$ of a formula~$A$ is defined as follows:

 \end{defn}